dorelbaz/Calculator/README.md

 A calculator with the added functions of modulo, square root, power of and factor.
-The error handling of this project is implemented with flex and bison.
+The error handling and the calculations of this project are implemented with flex and bison (tools known in the field of Compilation).
 Glade is used for GUI.